mdgrossi/code-samples/README.md

 # code-samples

-#### Sample programming scripts and other technical capabilities to demonstrate data processing, analysis, and management proficiencies
+#### Sample programming scripts and other technical capabilities to demonstrate proficiencies in such areas as data processing, data management, and teaching.

 ## SUMMARY